 This wonderful area behind the Peabody at the West end of Riverfront Park is a great place to hold an event or just eat lunch.
 Enjoy the soothing sounds of the fountain while playing checkers at one of the checkerboard tables.
 This area also offers a scenic view of the Arkansas River and the North Shore River Walk.
 Time spent in Riverfront Park West is especially enjoyable when the Crepe Myrtles are in bloom, July-September.

 Amenities include water, electricity, limited permanent picnic tables, plenty of parking and a great view.
 Plenty of electricity for bands and you can even set up a tent.
 Any type of event can happen here from cocktail parties to barbeques.
 Riverfront Park West has been host to Riverfest, the Martin Luther King Jr. National Youth Assembly and many more.
-Rental price is $200.
 Contact the Little Rock Parks and Recreation Department for rental information.

 Vogel Schwartz Sculpture Garden

 This dynamic garden is located east of the Marriott Hotel near the Forever a Rose Garden and the Jack Fleischauer Garden.
 It is home dozens of sculptures in the park, along with dozens that have been installed in the River Market District since 2004.
 The sculpture garden features natural terraces and walkways.
 There is a space to host receptions, weddings or other events as well as to allow visitors to enjoy the sculptures in solitude.
 The sculpture garden is made possible through the support of the Vogel Schwartz Foundation.

 For information about hanging your event's banner at LaHarpe curve, please click here.

 The Julius Breckling Riverfront Park is managed by the Little Rock Parks and Recreation Department.
 For reservations, rentals and/or additional information call (501)371-4770.